IamGaelTP/IamGaelTP/README.md

 ##I'm Student of Game Development and Programming Bachelor at Coco School Mexico.
 Gameplay Programmer and Videogames Lover!

 - 🔭 I’m currently working on El Faro Academy and Euv Brands.
-- 🌱 I’m currently learning Artificial Intelligence, Machine Larning, andd C++ from Scratch to Make Games - OpenGL, Ogre3D, SMFL!
+- 🌱 I’m currently learning Artificial Intelligence, Machine Larning, and C++ from Scratch to Make Games - OpenGL, Ogre3D, SMFL!
 - 👯 I’m looking to collaborate with other videogames creators
 - ⚡ Fun fact: I love to play chess and watch superheroes films.